relevance/relevance_rails/techdebt.md

 ** TESTING, at minimum an acceptance test script a human executes to ensure correctness across key functional areas ** cleaner rvm version detection - intermittenly picks up no version ** intermittent mysql::server failures (mysql server not up yet) on `vagrant up`.
-Attempt fix in site_cookbooks
+Attempt fix in site_cookbooks ** intermittent setup failure - apt-get update fails with 404s or ruby not found

 * APP GENERATION
 ** If no git keys url file AND no ssh agent active, complain noisily and refuse to continue